 Dr. Fifer's research focuses on hypertrophic cardiomyopathy.
 He has been a pioneer in the use of alcohol septal ablation, an innovative procedure for patients with the obstructive form of hypertrophic cardiomyopathy.
 The research arm of the program is currently conducting translational and clinical studies aimed at elucidating the pathophysiologic mechanism of the disease and discovering new treatments.

-Dr. Fifer's research focuses on hypertrophic cardiomyopathy and valvular disease.
+Dr. Fifer's research focuses on hypertrophic cardiomyopathy.
 He introduced alcohol septal ablation, an innovative procedure for patients with hypertrophic obstructive cardiomyopathy, to the northeastern United States.
 He has published definitive reviews on the management of hypertrohpic cardiomyopathy in Circulation.
-The research program of the Hypertrophic Cardiomyopathy Program of the Heart Center of Massachusetts General Hospital is currently conducting basic, translational, and clnical studies aimed at elucidating the pathophysiologic mechanism of hypertrophic cardiomyopathy and discovering new treatments for the disease.
+The research program of the Hypertrophic Cardiomyopathy Program of the Heart Center of Massachusetts General Hospital is currently conducting translational and clinical studies aimed at elucidating the pathophysiologic mechanism of hypertrophic cardiomyopathy and discovering new treatments for the disease.

 Rothman RD, Baggish AL, O?Callaghan C, Lowry PA, Bhatt AB, MacRae CA, Yannekis G, Sanborn DM, Mela T, Yeh RW, Palacios I, Vlahakes GJ, Fifer MA.
 Management strategy in 249 consecutive patients with obstructive hypertrophic cardiomyopathy referred to a dedicated program.
 Am J Card 2012;110:1169-74.